alang100/DSTS_Assignment_1_Predictive_Modelling_Of_Eating_Out_In_Sydney/README.md

  2. **Restaurants with a ‘Poor’ rating are rarely expensive?** With my estimate of an expensive and very expensive restaurant, 66 and 22 were rated poor respectively.
 These numbers are inline with the numbers of restaurants in these categories.

 ## Part B: Project Summary and Main Outcomes
-Refer to the Jupyter notebook or the HTML file included in this repository for the code, outputs and charts produced for this project.

 ### Predictive Modelling
 Before the predictive modelling could begin, several feature engineering techniques were applied to the dataset, to ensure the data was prepared optimially for the modelling.